wheel-me/backend-developer-code-challenge/README.md

 ```

 ### Kafka message
-The kafka message should have:
+The Kafka message should have:
 1. A key that is the username of the payload.
 2. A value that is all the other fields of the payload.
 3. The value should also contain a *timestamp* field which should be the timestamp when receiving the message